Prepared by Trent J. Keenan, P.L.S.

 The Land Surveying Program offers both an Associate of Science Degree and a Certificate of Achievement.
 The only difference between the Degree and the Certificate is the completion of the colleges general education requirements.

 - Take on different challenges each day and work outside or inside to collect, analyze, and map geospatial data from field to finish.

 - Be of service to your community by combining modern surveying technology and history to...

 Will I be able to get a job?
 Does the program provide job placement services?

-The program does not provide formal job placement services however the Career Services office on campus can assist students (free of charge) with finding employment including resume writing/review, job searches, workshops, interview practice, etc.
+The program does not provide formal job placement services however the Employment Center on campus can assist students (free of charge) with finding employment including resume writing/review, job searches, workshops, interview practice, etc.

-Additionally we work closely with local industry to develop and offer internships.
-When we receive job announcements from industry, this information is passed along directly to all the students in the program.
+Additionally, when we receive job announcements from industry, this information is posted in our LinkedIn group and is also passed along directly to students in the program.